koder77/l1vm/prog/jargon/README.md

 INSTALLATION README
 ===================
-This is the hacker jaron file reader.
+This is the hacker jargon file reader.

 Copy "jargon.l1com" to your "/prog" L1VM folder.
 Copy "jargon" directory into your "home/user/l1vm" folder.